Paul Lam: Secretary for Justice (2022-present)

+Glory to Hong Kong

+In June 2023, Lam applied for an injunction to make the song Glory to Hong Kong illegal.
+In July 2023, the High Court rejected the proposed ban on the song.

 Jimmy Lai case

 In August 2022, Lam announced that Jimmy Lai's trial would not use a jury, but be heard by 3 national security judges instead.

 In September 2022, Lam opposed an attempt by Lai to hire a lawyer from the UK, with the Department of Justice saying it does not comment on individual cases.
 In October 2022, the High Court rejected Lam's opposition, and allowed Lai to hire a UK lawyer.
 Later on 27 October 2022, Lam appealed the High Court's decision, saying the UK lawyer would not add anything significant to the trial.
 On 9 November 2022, the Lam lost his appeal, with the High Court allowing Lai to hire the lawyer.
 The High Court also ordered Lam to pay for the legal cost of the appeal.

 After Lam and the Department of Justice lost its appeal, former Chief Executive CY Leung criticized the court's decision, and said its judges were "looking to the West for teaching and command" on national security.
 Lam was asked why he did not respond to Leung's comments and "defend the dignity of the judicial system," and Lam responded that he had no comment.

 On 15 November 2022, Lam and the Department of Justice filed a "final" appeal, with the hope of not allowing Lai to use the UK lawyer.
 In its filing, the DoJ said that hiring foreign lawyers was "incompatible with the overall objective and design of the national security law."
 The DoJ was represented by Rimsky Yuen.
 On 21 November 2022, the DoJ again lost its appeal.